 Rhea Thierstein is an internationally renowned British Artist and Creative Director whose practice probes the beauty in imagination and memories, creating new experiences for her audiences.
 She employs everyday materials to explore and push their boundaries in a handcrafted aesthetic, using narrative to stimulate an emotional response to her work.

-With delicacy, beauty and often a surprisingly dark undertone Rhea’s work has been seen on a multitude of platforms crossing over in to moving image, stills photography, costume and immersive theatre.
+With delicacy, beauty and often a surprisingly dark undertone Rhea’s work has been seen on a multitude of platforms crossing over in to art, installations, moving image, stills photography, costume and immersive theatre.

 Growing up in the South of England, her connection with nature was nurtured from an early age, with entomology and magnifying tiny moments a recurring theme in her artwork.